joelparkerhenderson/architecture-decision-record/README.md

   * Architecturally evident coding styles and code reviews that focus on architectural concerns and decisions are two related practices.

-  * ADs also have to be (re-)considered when modernizing a software sytem in software evolution.
+  * ADs also have to be (re-)considered when modernizing a software system in software evolution.

 Decision sharing (optional):